Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 sirloin steak vs filet mignon

-Storage of Filet Mignon
+Storage Of Filet Mignon

-In order to store it properly, make sure your refrigerator’s temperature is between 34 and 40 degrees Fahrenheit.
+For proper storage, make sure your refrigerator’s temperature is between 34 and 40 degrees Fahrenheit.

 If you’re thawing it, then uncover it and place a plate underneath to catch all the juices.

-Storage of beef Sirloin
+Storage Of Top Sirloin

-If you haven’t opened up the store packaging, then this steak can stay good for about three days in the refrigerator.
+If you haven’t opened the store packaging, then this steak can stay good for about three days in the refrigerator.

 Keeping the temperature the same as the filet mignon, wrap all the steaks in a plastic wrap or vacuum sealer and store.

-You can also store it in the freezer for up to 3 months if you’re wondering how long can you freeze steak?
+You can also store it in the freezer for up to 3 months if you’re wondering how long can you freeze steak.

-Which Steak is Better, Sirloin or Filet?
+Which Steak Is Better, Sirloin Or Filet?

 In conclusion of our sirloin versus fillet mignon battle, we find some important distinctive differences between the two.